We want to help to get you working in Australia as soon as possible.

 - United Kingdom

-*Note the list of countries corresponds to the sites at which we are approved to offer our skills assessment services under the 457 Skills Assessment Program or Offshore Skills Assessment Program (OSAP).
-If you hold a passport from one of the nominated countries and are eligible for a skills assessment, you can apply to VU as long as you can travel to one of the above sites for a technical assessment.
+*Note the list of countries corresponds to the sites at which we are approved to offer our skills assessment services under the TSS Skills Assessment Program or Offshore Skills Assessment Program (OSAP).
+If you hold a passport from any of the nominated countries and are eligible for a skills assessment, you can apply to VU as long as you are already in Australia or can travel to Australia or one of the above sites for a technical assessment.

 Interviews will be conducted in English and no interpreters are allowed to be present.